SciNim/nimjl/readme.md

 **Normal Mode** (default):
 - Queries the Julia binary at compile time: `julia -E VERSION`
 - Most reliable, but requires Julia to be installed and runnable on the host
+- Auto-detects Julia from `julia` in PATH if not specified

 **Cross-Compilation Mode** (`-d:nimjl_cross_compile`):
 - Extracts Julia version from the library filename instead
 - macOS: `libjulia.1.11.7.dylib` → version 1.11.7
 - Linux: `libjulia.so.1.11.7` → version 1.11.7
-- Allows compilation when target Julia binary isn't available on host
+- Allows compilation when target Julia binary isn't runnable on host
+- **Requires explicit path** via `-d:JuliaPath` or `JULIA_PATH` environment variable

 ### Example: Compiling for ARM64 Linux from x86_64 macOS